reevee-codes/java-test-automation-interview-notes/README.md

 - **How to read excel file in selenium**
   Apache POI is an open-source Java library often utilized to create and handle Microsoft Office-based files
 - **How to do parallel Testing**
-- The parallel attribute can be extended for multiple values, as below:
+- The parallel attribute can be extended for multiple values, as below:<br>
 Methods: Helps run methods in separate threads
-Tests: Help to run all methods belonging to the same tag in the same thread
+Tests: Help to run all methods belonging to the same tag in the same thread<br>
-Classes: Helps to run all methods belonging to a class in a single thread
+Classes: Helps to run all methods belonging to a class in a single thread<br>
-Instances: Helps run all methods in the same instance in the same thread Creating thread: a) create a subclass of Thread and override the run() method.b) to pass an object that implements Runnable (java.lang.Runnable to the Thread constructor.
+Instances: Helps run all methods in the same instance in the same thread<br>
+Creating thread: a) create a subclass of Thread and override the run() method<br>
+- b) to pass an object that implements Runnable interface to the Thread constructor
 - **Exceptions in selenium**<br>
 - ElementNotSelectableException, ElementNotVisibleException, NoSuchFrameException, NoSuchWindowException
 - **What is stale exceptions**<br>
 when an element that was previously located on the page, is no longer available
 - **How to do drag and drop in selenium**<br>To perform the drag and drop, the Actions class provides the method, action. dragAndDrop(Source, Destination);<br> This method takes two input parameters, the first parameter is for the source location, and the second is for the destination location.
 - **wiremock**<br>
 WireMock is a tool for building mock APIs.
 Create stable development environments, isolate yourself from flakey 3rd parties and simulate APIs that don't exist yet.
 - **Access modifiers in java**<br>
 public: visible in class, subclass, package, global <br>
 protected: visible in class, subclass, package (protected from global) <br>